rixx/pkgbuilds/README.md

  - ``python35`` removed due to age

-## A note on Python optimisations
+## Python package FAQ

-I'm mostly putting this here so I have a way to copy and paste a friendly answer when people in the AUR comments ask to enable optimisations:
+I'm mostly putting these here so I have a way to copy and paste a friendly answer for questions on aur.archlinux.org.

+### y u no optimizations??

 This package intentionally doesn't use ``--enable-optimizations``.
 Enabling optimizations adds a lot of build time – I for one would not upgrade my Python as regularly if every update took 25-40 minutes of heavy CPU use (depending on your machine, but laptop was pretty beefy when I got it three years ago, and even 3.11 takes 25 minutes on it).
 Adding the flag is easy to do on your own – grab the repo, add the flag, ``makepkg``.
 Imo adding it by default would be a poor choice.

+### pls add provides=Python

+Nope.
+Been there, done that, got chewed out for it. tl;dr: Provides=Python makes the system assume that if you have Python from core and Python from AUR installed, and you remove core Python, then all Python dependencies will continue working.
+Which they won't, obv, so adding `provides=(Python)` (yes, even with a version string!) is misleading and bad.

 ## Usage for maintainers